How to Become an Appraiser in Ohio

 Governing Agency

-Good to know: FAQs for Licensed Residential Appraisers in Ohio
+FAQs about becoming a Licensed Residential Appraiser in Ohio

-Do I need to go from Registered Assistant Appraiser to Licensed Residential Appraiser?
+Do I have to go from Registered Assistant to Licensed Residential Appraiser?

-Yes and no. You need to be a Registered Assistant Appraiser no matter what licensing or certification level you’re seeking.
-But from there, you can go one step at a time to build your certifications, or you can also simply continue with your qualifying education and experience to skip the Licensed Residential Appraiser and go straight to becoming a Certified Residential Appraiser or Certified General Appraiser.
+Yes and no. You have to be a Registered Assistant Appraiser first, no matter what license or certification level you’re seeking.
+But from there, you can choose which classification you want to pursue.
+You can go one step at a time to build your credentials incrementally from Licensed Residential to Certified Residential to Certified General.
+Or, you can skip the Licensed Residential Appraiser credential and go straight to becoming a Certified Residential or Certified General Appraiser.

-Both certifications do require more education and experience, as well as college education.
-Also, you will have to pass the National Uniform Licensing and Certification Exam that coordinates with your desired licensing or certification level.
+The Certified Residential and Certified General credentials do require more education and experience, as well as college education.
+Also, you will have to pass the National Uniform Licensing and Certification Exam that coordinates with your desired credential level.

-How much do Ohio real estate appraisers make?
+How much do home appraisers make in Ohio?

 Ohio Appraiser License: Certified Residential

-A Certified Residential Appraiser in Ohio is permitted to appraise 1-4 unit residential properties without regard to transaction value or complexity as well as vacant or unimproved land for which the highest and best use is for 1-4 family purposes.
+In the state of Ohio, a Certified Residential Appraiser (also called a home appraiser) is permitted to appraise 1-4 unit residential properties without regard to transaction value or complexity, as well as vacant or unimproved land for which the highest and best use is for 1-4 family purposes.

 Ohio Certified Residential Appraiser (207 hours) – AQB recommended course order